productml/blurr/README.md

 Blurr transforms `raw data` into `features` for model training and prediction using a `high-level expressive YAML-based language` called the Data Transform Configuration (DTC).

-For production ML applications, __experimentation__ and __iteration speed__ is important.
-Working directly with raw data provides the most flexibility.
-Blurr allows product teams to iterate quickly during ML dev and provides a self-service way to take experiments to production.

-## Vision
+## Blurr vs. stream processors

 The DTC is a __data transform definition__.
-Blurr is a collection of components built for MLOps, the DTC is one of them.
-DTC ⊆ Blurr

-Blurr is processor-agnostic, so DTCs can be run by stream processors such as Spark or Kafka.
+Blurr is processor-agnostic, so DTCs can be run by stream processors such as Spark.

 1. Blurr is to Spark as [Hibernate](http://hibernate.org/) is to databases
 2. Blurr can be used on Spark in the same way as SparkSQL